FAQ for Stupid Christians

 Christian says, “Christians are diverse people.”

-Ad hominem attacker says, “Well, you’re a liar, so we cannot believe your argument.”
+An ad hominem attacker says, “Well, you’re a liar, so we cannot believe your argument.”

-Ad hominem attacks the person not the argument.
+Ad hominem attacks the person, not the argument.

 Calling Christians mindless illiterates because they ask stupid questions after not reading articles is not ad hominem; it is just telling the truth.